Aavegjain/DevClub-Assignment5/README.md

 lms made using django in backend and HTML, CSS and JavaScript in frontend.
+Database used - SQL